rodeodomino/algo-pihole/README.md

 * Includes a prebuilt whitelist, blacklist, regex, and adlist (available for you to edit) based off of [@WaLLy3K](https://v.firebog.net/hosts/lists.php) and [@mmotti](https://github.com/mmotti)'s work.
 * Creates extra users for full tunneling and dns-only split tunneling.

-***Important note***: Algo now supports (and defaults to) Ubuntu 19.04, but Pi-hole doesn't.
-This script still uses Ubuntu 18.04 LTS, with the option of changing it to 19.04 in `config.cfg`.
-If you change it, the Pi-hole web interface **will crash**.
-I will change the installation back to 19.04 once Pi-hole issues an update.

 Split tunneling caveats:
 * **Split tunneling only works with WireGuard** – if you can figure out how to make this work with StrongSwan, I would love to chat.